pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 func setup(_ appKey: String, with options: PendoOptions?)
 ```

->Establishes a connection with Pendo’s server.
+> Establishes a connection with Pendo’s server.
 Call this API in your application’s onCreate() method.
 The setup method can only be called once during the application lifecycle.
 Calling this API is required before tracking sessions or invoking session-related APIs.

+> If setup was called while the device is offline, setup will fail and will not be recovered (if all 3 attempts failed) until the app is restarted.

+> You can only call setup only once.

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>